-As a company with highly skilled people and experience in networking and ODL, Pantheon Technologies provides solutions to any problem or requirement our clients bring up.
+As a company with highly skilled people and experience in networking and ODL, PANTHEON.tech provides solutions to any problem or requirement our clients bring up.
 In this case, we are going to illustrate what we can do on showcasing the workflow of a project.

 Identifying a need

 The first step was to identify a need; one of the main issues of working with data-store is that we lose data when the Controller goes down.

 Once we’ve identified the need, we start looking for possible solutions, analyzing each one’s pros and cons, looking for the best answer available.
 In this case, the best available solution was to replace the in-memory ODL datastore with a persistent database: the Apache Cassandra Data Store.

 If you need scalability and high availability without compromising the performance, the Apache Cassandra database is the right choice for you.
 It is the perfect platform for mission-critical data thanks to linear scalability and proven fault tolerance on cloud infrastructure or commodity hardware.
 Cassandra is able of replicating across multiple datacenters and it’s best in the class.
 With her, your users are provided with lower latency – and you with a peace of mind, if you realize how simple surviving a regional outages is.

 Defining the solution requirements

 We need to define the requirements for the proposed solution: what will it do, and how, requirements from the user.
 For this project, we’ve decided that the user would need to register the service at a specific prefix, pointing at a specific path on shard which the user is interested in storing.
 The service will be listening to any changes under this and whenever the information is updated, it will take care of transforming the information into the JSON format, and store it in Cassandra.